-The Atlantic Salmon Conservation Foundation (the Foundation) was established in 2005 for the purpose of assisting community groups, First Nations and Aboriginal groups, in the restoration and conservation of the Atlantic salmon resource in Atlantic Canada and Quebec.
+The Atlantic Salmon Conservation Foundation (the Foundation) was established in 2005 for the purpose of assisting community groups in the restoration and conservation of the Atlantic salmon resource in Atlantic Canada and Quebec.
 In 2007, the Foundation assumed responsibility for the Atlantic Salmon Endowment Fund (ASEF) created by the Government of Canada as a permanent source of funding to help conserve, restore and protect wild Atlantic salmon and their habitat.